 Dry toasting your sunflower or pumpkin seeds prior to grinding them adds an extra step but I think it significantly enhances the flavor of the bread.
 It does make it no longer completely raw though.
 Your choice.

-You can use any type of oil but a really good oil such as extra-virgin olive oiI will of course give you a better flavored bread.
+You can use any type of oil but a really good oil such as extra-virgin olive oil will give you a much tastier bread.
 If you have a flavored oil you may want to give that a try.
 I’ve loved every type of oil l’ve used, rosemary oil, garlic oil, basil oil …

 This onion bread is one of my favorite things to pack when I’m eating while traveling or running errands.
 I love it as is, or topped with avocado slices, tomatoes, or cucumbers.